CTEC3905-2022/module-handbook/readme.md

 3. Responsiveness, Accessibility and Interaction
 4. GIT Version Control

-Please ensure you understand all the requirements under each heading - see the full marking criteria under **Assignment** on blackboard.
+Please ensure you understand all the requirements under each heading - see the full marking criteria under **Assignment** on Learning zone.

 ### Anonymous marking